coolfav/MarioandLuigiSSGBA/README.txt

 Definitely Mario and Luigi Superstar Saga

+To run the game, open the SuperstarSaga.gba file in a Gameboy Advance emulator (such as mGBA).
+You can control the game with your keyboard buttons (Enter, Shift (or backspace), and arrow keys).

 Pressing enter on the start screen progresses to the main game.

 Here there is a principal objective of reaching Mario, who is separated from you by Spinies.